 During SMP, the dermis is penetrated to a depth of ¼ millimeter to ½ millimeter.
 The needles we use are extremely fine medical-grade needles designed to leave a very small dot of pigment in the skin.
 Thousands of these small dots on the scalp give the appearance of a full head of shaved hair on a bald patient.

 No we are not tattooists.
-Jae Pak, M.D. is a medical doctor and works with medical technicians who specialize in surgical hair transplants at the New Hair Institute in Los Angeles.
-Since opening our medical practice in 1991, we have successfully performed hair restoration surgery on thousands of patients.
+Jae Pak, M.D. is a medical doctor and works with medical technicians who specialize in surgical hair transplants at the NHI Medical in Los Angeles.
+Since opening our medical practice in 1992, we have successfully performed hair restoration surgery on thousands of patients.
 When we design a hairline for a patient during Scalp MicroPigmentation, we know what a hairline should look like because we’ve recreated so many of them during surgical hair transplants.
 We can duplicate a variety of hairline designs to match your ethnic background, your balding pattern and age.

 The doctor will discuss the hairline with you and make recommendations.
 He will use a grease pen or a surgical pen to draw the outline of the proposed hairline on your head.
 He will make the changes you want until you are satisfied with how it looks.
 This process helps to visualize the end result of your procedure and eliminates any unwanted surprises.